 The first time I heard a steel tongue drum was in 2014, while I was sick with parasites in the Ecuadorian Amazon.
 I was researching the impacts of a giant Chinese-backed copper mine being developed on indigenous land and miraculously had an internet connection to provide ambient music to get me through two weeks of the joys of a gringo digestive system.
 Fortunately, this introduced me to the steel tongue drum, and I left the Amazon with a fresh perspective on the world: so many of our global problems come from a deep scarcity complex and obsession with spectacles in the Western mind.
 The creative genius is needed more than ever to break this spell of the consumer society.
 This is why I make Genius Drums.

 I want to inspire more creative genius in the world.
 I offer these instruments for an honest price, allow lifetime ‘trade-it-back-for-another’ return policies, and use a regenerative business model that that incorporates nonprofit aspects into this operation.
-Every 7th drum I make is donated to the public good (hospitals, schools, art installations, music therapists, etc.).
+Every 7th drum I make is donated to the public good (schools, art installations, schools, music therapists, etc.).

 Why Genius Drums?

 Like many other makers, these steel tongue drums are made from repurposed propane tanks as invented by Dennis Havlena’s ‘Hank Drum’.
 However, what marks Genius Drums as genius rests in how I customize every instrument to cater to a certain form of musical expression.
 Each one is designed so that its player, whether beginner or advanced, is inspired and guided to intuitively express their own creative imagination.